-Under section 106 of the Victorian Gas Safety Act 1997, the Director of ESV may make directions if they consider it necessary to do for safety reasons.
+Under section 106 of the Victorian Gas Safety Act 1997, the Director of ESV may make directions if they consider it necessary to do so for safety reasons.
 The Director may, amongst other things, direct a person to cease the supply of gas to a facility, gas installation or appliance, or cease to use a particular facility, gas installation or appliance.

-The Commission considers that the Proposed Rule is not likely to adversely impact AEMO's ability to manage system security in the DTS and may, by contrast, enhance its ability to manage system security.
+The Commission considers that removing AEMO's rights to LNG storage capacity and liberalising the use of the Dandenong LNG storage facility is not likely to adversely impact AEMO's ability to manage system security in the DTS and may, by contrast, enhance its ability to manage system security.
 This is because it may enhance incentives for faster refill of LNG storage facilities while retaining mechanisms assisting AEMO's management of system security.